 [H2] Geometric Distribution

 Time to a repeated, independent, Bernoulli event has a geometric distribution.
 Think of a situation in which a Bernoulli event is repeatedly tried.
 For example, every day and in every visit, there is a chance that a medication error might occur; this is a repeated occurrence of a Bernoulli trial.
-For another example, in every surgery, there is a chance that fire may break out.
-In this sense, fire in operating room is either present or absent and can be thought of as repeated Bernoulli trials.
+For another example, in every surgery, there is a chance that a fire may break out.
+In this sense, fire in the operating room is either present or absent and can be thought of as repeated Bernoulli trials.

-Assume further that in these trials, the probability of occurrence of the event is not affected by its past occurrence—in other words that each trial is independent of all others.
+Assume further that in these trials, the probability of occurrence of the event is not affected by its past occurrence—in other words, each trial is independent of all the others.
 This assumption makes sense if, after one sentinel event, we do not change the process to reduce the probability of future events.
 There are several situations where the assumption of independent repeated trials does not make sense.
 For example, probability of contagious infection changes if there was an infection in the prior day.
 Therefore, independent trials cannot be assumed in this situation.
 But in many situations it can and when we can make this assumption, there is a lot we can tell about the probability function under this assumption.

 If an event has a Bernoulli density function, then time to the event—that is, time to the next occurrence of the event—has a geometric distribution.
 The analyst repeats the independent trials until the event occurs.
-The geometric density function is given by multiplying probability of one occurrence of the event by probability of k − 1 non-occurrences that should precede it:
+The geometric density function is given by multiplying the probability of one occurrence of the event by the probability of k − 1 nonoccurrences that should precede it:

 [INSERT EQUATION]